-BILLINGS, MT — Today the Montana State University-Billings Foundation (the Foundation) announces the retirement of Bill Kennedy, who has been its CEO since 2016.
-The Foundation will be under interim leadership while a search begins for a new CEO.
+MSU BILLINGS FOUNDATION & ALUMNI NEWS—The Montana State University Billings Foundation announced the retirement of CEO & President Bill Kennedy, effective November 16, 2021.
+The foundation will be under interim leadership while a search begins for a new CEO.

-Kennedy and the Foundation’s Board of Trustees issued a joint announcement thanking donors and the community for their support during his tenure.
-When Kennedy took over as Foundation CEO, the University was facing an uphill battle relative to building a new science building, but under his leadership and efforts, the goal of raising the funds to help build the $18.5 Million Science Center became a reality.
-The new Yellowstone Science and Allied Health Building is now open and serving students and faculty with state-of-the-art spaces and equipment.
+Kennedy and the foundation’s Board of Trustees issued a joint announcement thanking donors and the community for their support during his tenure.
+When Kennedy joined the foundation in 2016, the University faced an uphill battle to fund a new science building.
+Under Kennedy’s leadership, the fundraising goal of $18.5 million became a reality.
+The new Yellowstone Science and Allied Health Building now serve students and faculty with state-of-the-art spaces and equipment.

-“We all can be proud of that accomplishment and others,” says Kennedy.
-“In the last year, we were able to honor our mission to advance the goals of the University by giving $6.8 million to reduce financial barriers for students in obtaining a quality education, to enhance the campus experience, and to encourage the growth of MSU Billings.”
+“We all can be proud of that accomplishment and others,” said Kennedy.
+“In the last year, we were able to honor our mission to advance the university’s goals by giving $6.8 million to reduce financial barriers for students in obtaining a quality education, enhance the campus experience, and encourage the growth of MSU Billings.”

-According to Don Roberts, MSU-B Acting Foundation Chairman, another highlight is that the Foundation’s stewardship of donated funds has been strengthened with new investment management strategies, which are resulting in excellent growth.
+According to Don Roberts, MSU Billings Foundation Chairman, another highlight is that the foundation’s stewardship of donated funds has been strengthened with new investment management strategies, resulting in remarkable growth.

-Kennedy says that he and his wife Mary are looking forward to their next chapter and spending a lot of time with their grandkids.
+Kennedy said that he and his wife, Mary, are looking forward to their next chapter and spending a lot of time with their grandkids.